AfzalivE/afzalive.github.io/_posts/2017-10-09-setting-up-a-deep-learning-server.md

-->>> Link to a good article for this, no need to repeat ->>> How to set ubuntu up so that it uses built-in GPU for Xorg and Nvidia GPU for CUDA ->>> Persistence mode on the Nvidia GPU, because it seems like it takes less power (6W compared to 15W) ->>> Note about ability to set fan speed
+->>> Link to a good article for this, no need to repeat ->>> How to set ubuntu up so that it uses built-in GPU for Xorg and Nvidia GPU for CUDA

+- Remove all nvidia and cuda drivers, reset xorg.conf to use intel drivers (paste intel xorg.conf)

+- install nvidia driver with runfile --no-opengl-libs flag, say no to running nvidia-xconfig
+- install cuda driver, without nvidia driver
+- install cudnn

+->>> Persistence mode on the Nvidia GPU, because it seems like it takes less power (6W compared to 15W)

+- use nvidia-persistenced github repo, install.sh

+->>> Note about ability to set fan speed

+- can't set fan speed because we can't run nvidia-settings without an xserver on the gpu

 # Setting up R Studio Server